Hydrangea

 Growth Habits

-Soil Requirements:Moist, well-drained, rich soil. pH affects flower color
+Soil Requirements:Moist, well-drained, fertile soil. pH affects flower color

 Watering Needs:Keep soil consistently moist, especially in hot weather